Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Discussion

 \section{Discussion}

 We have introduced a family of fast, randomized iteration schemes for eigenproblems, linear systems, and matrix exponentiation.
 Traditional iterative methods for numerical linear algebra were created in part to deal with instances where the coefficient matrix $A$ (of size $\mathcal{O}(n^2)$) is too big to store but where the operation $x \mapsto Ax$ can nonetheless be carried out.
-The $\mathcal{O}(1)$ iterative methods in this paper are intended for instances where even the solution vector $x$ (of size $\mathcal{O}(n)$) is too big to store but where the ultimate goal is to compute $Fx$ where $F$ may be dense but has many fewer rows than columns.
-In addition to the contexts addressed explicitly above, such problems have become increasingly common in other areas as well; for example, in the analysis of large data sets and in the solution of large-scale Lyapunov and Sylvester equations \cite{BennerLi:2008:Lyap, Simoncini:2007:Lyap, SimonciniSzyld:2014:Riccati} arising in control theory.
+The iterative methods in this paper are intended for instances in which the ultimate goal is to compute $f\cdot x$ for some predetermined vector $f$ but the cost of assembling the product $Ax$ ($\mathcal{O}(n^2)$) is too high and even for cases in which the solution vector $x$ (of size $\mathcal{O}(n)$) is too big to store.
+We provide basic theoretical results justifying the approach and illustrating in particular that the cost of the schemes can be independent of dimension for some problems.
+Generally we expect sublinear scaling with dimension of both cost and storage requirements as observed in our numerical experiments.
+The identification of general conditions guaranteeing sublinear scaling for FRI schemes is not addressed in this article but seems a very interesting direction for future research.

 A completely deterministic approach to iterative problems related to the methods proposed in this article is the simple thresholding by size (TbS) in which, at each iteration, the smallest entries in the approximation are set to zero.
-An adaptive version of the TbS approach has recently been advocated for a wide range of applications (see \cite{SchaefferCaflisch:2013:SparsePDE,OzolinsLai:2013:Sparse2,OzolinsLai:2014:Sparse3}) including variants of those considered in this paper.
+An adaptive version of the TbS approach has recently been advocated for a wide range of applications (see \cite{SchaefferCaflisch:2013:SparsePDE,OzolinsLai:2013:Sparse2,OzolinsLai:2014:Sparse3}).
 Like TbS our randomized schemes also rely on the enforcement of sparsity and also tend to set small entries in the approximate solution to zero.
-While TbS schemes can be effective on some problems with sparse solutions its error, in general, will be strongly dependent on system size.
+While the TbS approach can be effective on some problems with sparse solutions, their error in general will be strongly dependent on system size and we find that it performs very poorly on our test problems relative to FRI.